 A cone biopsy is a surgical treatment with some risks.

-- A few women may have serious bleeding that requires further treatment.
+- A few people may have serious bleeding that requires further treatment.

 - Narrowing of the cervix (cervical stenosis) that causes infertility may occur (rare).

 - Inability of the cervix to stay closed during pregnancy (incompetent cervix) may occur.
-Women who have had a cone biopsy may have an increased risk of miscarriage or preterm delivery.
+Having a cone biopsy may increase the risk of miscarriage or preterm delivery.

 Current as of: